 - health conditions causing constipation, such as diabetes or hypothyroidism

 - emotional and behavioral disturbances

-Encopresis is typically diagnosed based on reported symptoms, medical history, and a physical exam.
+Encopresis is typically diagnosed based on the reported symptoms, a medical history, and a physical exam.
 The physical exam may involve an examination of the rectum.
-The physician will be looking for a large amount of dried and hard fecal matter.
+Your child’s doctor will be looking for a large amount of dried and hard fecal matter.

 An abdominal X-ray can help determine the amount of fecal buildup.

 A psychological evaluation may be used to look for an underlying emotional cause for this problem.

 Your child’s doctor might prescribe or recommend a product to remove the blockage and relieve constipation.
 Such products may include:

 There are several lifestyle changes that can help your child overcome encopresis.

 Adopting a diet high in fiber will encourage the flow of bowel movements.
 Examples of high-fiber foods include: